|

 | |

-Verification at the Johannes Kepler University in Linz, Austria.
+Institute for Formal Models and Verification at the Johannes Kepler University in Linz, Austria.

 Between 2000 and 2004 he held a position as Assistant Professor within